 |Degree||Master in Robotics and Advanced Construction accredited by School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA)||Master in Robotics and Advanced Construction + Postgraduate Diploma in 3D Printing Architecture.
 Both accredited by School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA)||Master in Robotics and Advanced Construction – YEAR 02 Research Thesis accredited by School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA).|

-|Edition||5th edition||11th edition||2nd edition|
+|Edition||5th edition||4th edition||2nd edition|

 |Credits||75 ECTS||120 ECTS||120 ECTS|

-|Duration||9 Months – From October 2022 to June 2023 // Full Time
+|Duration||9 Months – From October 2023 to June 2024 // Full Time

-9 + 9 months – From October 2022 to June 2024 // Part Time
+9 + 9 months – From October 2023 to June 2025 // Part Time

-|15 Months – From October 2022 to February 2024 // Full Time||18 Months – From October 2022 to June 2024 // Full Time|
+|15 Months – From October 2023 to February 2025 // Full Time||18 Months – From October 2023 to June 2025 // Full Time|

-|Tuition Fee||Non-EU: 18.750€
+|Tuition Fee||Non-EU: 19.875€

 CONTEXT & AGENDA

-The construction sector is currently faced with a need for change.
-A new approach towards how our environment is built must be taken.
-Growing cities are challenging the sector to find better ways to build more and at a lower cost.
-Furthermore, the limited resources that we have on this planet push us towards a more sustainable way of building, inhabiting, and reusing our constructions.
+The construction sector is currently faced with a need for change.Growing cities are challenging the sector to find better ways to build more and at a lower cost.
+Furthermore, the limited resources that we have on this planet push us towards a more sustainable way of building, inhabiting, and reusing our construction materials and waste.
 On top of this, an aberration from mass-produced cities indicates a need for a more holistic design, integrating the various needs and desires of the inhabitants.

 The Master in Robotics and Advanced Construction offers students the possibility of pursuing the programme in 4 different modalities: MRAC01 full-time, MRAC01 part-time, MRAC01+3DPA and MRAC02.

 Advances in File to Factory workflow allows for precise and complex constructions.
 In this new paradigm, the architecture will be mass customised, constructive logic will be encoded, new materials will be introduced and materiality will be programmed.